Block-heel ankle boot with Navy peacoat— a women's outfit

 Why it works

 Two pieces, multiple occasions.
 The block-heel ankle boot brings stable heel, versatile silhouette.
 The navy peacoat answers it — naval heritage in heavy melton wool.
-Monochrome with cool neutrals — black or white against navy, charcoal, or slate — is the cleanest contrast in menswear.
+Black or white against navy, charcoal, or slate is the cleanest contrast a wardrobe can produce — the cool undertones agree without competing, and it flatters in any light.

 This is solid business or smart-occasion territory.
 Adds up to dressier-than-business-casual without crossing into formal.